lesandie/md-cv/README.md

 * I'm a selfhoster with many IoT, sensors, 3D-Printer, raspberries and HomeAssistant stuff at home.
 I run my own network (OpenWrt), storage & monitoring (collectd/prometheus/influxdb/timescaledb/grafana) infrastructure and sometimes I consult to customers and local SMEs.
 You can check my website [https://www.dnieto-it.es](https://www.dnieto-it.es) (Spanish)

-* I sometimes get hired for training sessions of PostgreSQL best practices (spanish).
+* I've crafted a guide of PostgreSQL Admin. with all my experience and knowledge (spanish).
 [Guia PostgreSQL](https://github.com/lesandie/guia-postgres)

 * I've developed a PostGIS backend for a Qgis project template, written in PL/pgSQL and using many capabilities of a PostgreSQL engine like materialized views, triggers and functions.
 You can check the code and rationale at [postgis-backend](https://github.com/lesandie/postgis-backend) in my github public repo.
 Again I had to anonymize the code and push it to a public repo.